nam-trinh/nam-trinh.github.io/_pages/about.md

 1. A "Tab", "Visual Studio Code" and "Git" person
 2. A curious engineer
 3. A highly motivated researcher
-4. An (occassional) guitarist (well, I can play a few songs in a party if you require me ...)
+4. An (occassional) guitarist
-5. A bookaholic (I read books everyday so I guess the word "bookaholic" suits me)
+5. A bookaholic
-6. A travelholic (I've traveled to almost all over Vietnam, Japan and a few EU countries and of course, they were before the Covid-19 ...)
+6. A travelholic

-I launch this site just to show off some of my humble knowledge in ML and technology.
+I launch this site just to share some of my ML projects.
 Hopefully I can get some feedbacks from you guys.